Terms & Conditions

 8.3 The Price is exclusive of the costs and charges of packaging, insurance, export and transport of the Goods and any plant hire costs (Costs), which shall additionally be invoiced to and payable by the Customer.
 The Customer shall be responsible for payment of any import duties which are applicable upon delivery of the Goods to the Customer.

-8.5 The Customer will pay to the Supplier an initial payment of 30% of the Price, Costs and VAT thereon (or such other amount as may be specified in the Order Confirmation) (Initial Payment) within 10 Business Days of the date of the Order Confirmation, and the balance of the Price, Costs and VAT thereon by 14 days prior to the proposed date of dispatch of the Goods from Austria as specified in the Order Confirmation.
-The Supplier shall not be obliged to start performing the Contract until the Initial Payment has been received by the Customer in cleared funds, and the Supplier shall not be obliged to deliver the Goods to the Customer until payment for the Goods has been made in full.
-Accordingly, any delay in payment may delay delivery of the Goods.
+8.5 Unless otherwise specified in the Order Confirmation the Customer will pay to the Supplier an initial payment of 30% of the Price, Costs and VAT or other tax thereon (or such other amount as may be specified in the Order Confirmation) (Initial Payment) within 7 days of the date of the Order Confirmation, and the balance of the Price, Costs and VAT or other tax thereon by 14 days prior to the proposed date of dispatch of the Goods as notified by the Supplier to the Customer(and if the Goods are to be dispatched in instalments, the balance of the total Price, Costs and VAT or other tax for all Goods is payable prior to the date that the first instalment is to be dispatched).

-8.6 Payment shall be made to the bank account nominated in writing by the Supplier.
-If the Customer pays by cheque, the Supplier may charge the Customer an additional amount equal to 2.% of the amount so paid, which shall be payable at the same time as the corresponding payment.
+8.7 Payment shall be made to the bank account nominated in writing by the Supplier.
+If the Customer pays by cheque, the Supplier may charge the Customer an additional amount equal to 2% of the amount so paid, which shall be payable at the same time as the corresponding payment.
 Time of payment is of the essence for all sums due to the Supplier.

-8.7 Without prejudice to clause 8.5, if the Customer has any query in relation to any invoice, it must raise this with the Supplier (including with full details of the query) no later than 14 days after the date of invoice.
+8.8 Without prejudice to clause 8.5, if the Customer has any query in relation to any invoice, it must raise this with the Supplier (including with full details of the query) no later than 14 days after the date of invoice.

-8.8 The Customer shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Customer shall not be entitled to assert any credit, set-off or counterclaim against the Supplier in order to justify withholding payment of any such amount in whole or in part.
+8.9 The Customer shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Customer shall not be entitled to assert any credit, set-off or counterclaim against the Supplier in order to justify withholding payment of any such amount in whole or in part.
 The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.

-8.9 The Customer acknowledges that each order is manufactured to order, and that accordingly the Supplier incurs significant cost upon starting to process each order.
+8.10 The Customer acknowledges that each order is manufactured to order, and that accordingly the Supplier incurs significant cost upon starting to process each order.
 Accordingly, the Initial Payment is non-refundable, including upon termination of the Contract.

 9. CUSTOMER’S INSOLVENCY OR INCAPACITY